lucalullo/building-llm/README.md

 ## Current limitations

-Version 3 is intentionally simple:
+Version 4 is intentionally simple:

 - the context contains only one character;
 - the training corpus is small and embedded in the notebook;
 - the model still contains only one trainable weight matrix;
 - there is no hidden layer or embedding;
-- gradients are calculated manually;
+- the model remains a character-level neural bigram model;
-- the model does not use automatic differentiation or a machine-learning framework;
+- TensorFlow automates the gradients but does not change the architecture;
 - the train/validation split is performed on individual adjacent-character examples;
 - validation loss is monitored, but early stopping is not implemented;
 - the best model parameters are not automatically restored;